Welcome to lab 10!

 main method that constructs an instance of

-RoundRobinList, adds some elements, and make several complete cycles through it.
+RoundRobinList, adds some elements, and cycles through it a few times.
 Print each element as you retrieve it.